aws-samples/aws-modernization-with-pulumi/content/20_cloud_engineering_python/20_getting_started_with_pulumi/1_new_project.md

 import pulumi
 ```

-Feel free to explore the other files, although we won't be editing any of them by hand aside from `requirments.txt`.
+Feel free to explore the other files, although we won't be editing any of them by hand aside from `requirements.txt`.